linode/docs/docs/platform/update-kernel/index.md

 keywords: ['kernel','upgrade']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-08-16
-modified: 2018-08-16
+modified: 2018-11-08
 modified_by:
   name: Linode
-title: "How to Update your Linux Kernel"
+title: "How to Update your Existing Linux Kernel"
 contributor:
   name: Linode
 promo: no
 ---

+This guide is about updating your existing Linux kernel to a newer version.
+For information on how to change your Linode's kernel, check out the [How to Change your Linode's Kernel guide](https://www.linode.com/docs/platform/how-to-change-your-linodes-kernel/).

 ## Which Kernel Am I Running?